Wolfson scholars collaborate on a unique exhibition on the art of major world religions at the Ashmolean Museum.

 The vision of the Digital Research Cluster was unveiled at an inaugural meeting on 8th March.

 Cluster Advisory Committee

-They are supported by an Advisory Committee consisting of Eric Meyer (Oxford Internet Institute), Sebastian Rahtz (IT Services), David Robey (Italian, also Events Coordinator), Marc Ventresca (Saïd Business School), and David Zeitlyn (Social Anthropology).
+They are supported by an Advisory Committee consisting of Eric Meyer (Oxford Internet Institute), David Robey (Italian, also Events Coordinator), Marc Ventresca (Saïd Business School), and David Zeitlyn (Social Anthropology).

 23 October 2017Imagining the Divine: Exhibition23 October 2017The College Record 2017

 The Wolfson College Record is a formal account of the past year and includes the final President's Letter from Professor Dame Hermione Lee.9 October 2017Message from the Acting President

 A warm welcome to those new to Wolfson, and a warm welcome back to those who have been travelling during the summer or hiding away in libraries or...

 Concert and Plays24 - 24Oct OctStaging the Modernist Life: Auto/biography, performance, and H.D.Tuesday 24 October -1:30pm to 2:30pm